 At the second visit, you permanent bridge will be carefully checked, adjusted, and cemented to achieve a proper fit.
 Occasionally your dentist may only temporarily cement the bridge, allowing your teeth and tissue time to get used to the new bridge.
 The new bridge will be permanently cemented at a later time.

 You will receive care instructions at the conclusion of your treatment.
 Proper brushing, flossing and regular dental visits will aid in the life of your new permanent bridge.

 Looking for a Dentist in Raleigh?

-Contact Dr. Rebecca Schmorr at Six Forks Smiles to schedule a consultation to learn more about our cosmetic dentistry services!
+Contact Dr. Rebecca Schmorr at Six Forks Smiles to schedule a consultation and learn more about our porcelain fixed bridges!